robot131/robot131.github.io/publications/number-5.md

 ### Architecture of sFocusNet

+The architecture of our simulation-driven network is shown in Fig. 2.
+As shown in Fig. 2(a), the overall network is formulated by butterfly transform, relative attention, feedforward, and down-sampling modules, which are stacked and cascaded into five stages, i.e., S0, S1, S2, S3, and S4.
+From S0 to S4, the image resolution decreases to half of the preceding stage, and the number of channels increases.

+The basic structures of butterfly transform, Rel-Attention, feedforward, and down-sampling modules are shown in Fig. 2(b–e), respcetively.
++ The butterfly transform convolution layer (BFTConv1x1) uses a pointwise convolution with a kernel size of 1x1xM, aggregating the feature map from the previous layer in a depthwise manner to produce a new feature map.
++ The Rel-Attention module is built based on the self-attention mechanism, which linearly decomposes the input into three matrices: Query, Key, and Value, and then computes the output using dynamic weights.
++ The FFM module linearly transforms data through fully connected layers and introduces non-linear mapping using the GELU activation function.

 <div align=center><img src="/publications/imgs/sFocusNet/network.png" width=800></div>

 **Fig.2** The architecture of simulation-driven focus network (sFocusNet). (a) Basic architecture. (b) Butterfly transform module. (c) Relative attention module. (d) Feedforward module (FFM). (e) Down-sampling module.
 The red arrows and symbol ‘*’ denote the skip connection and the butterfly transform, respectively.

 ### Dataset Generation

+As shown in Fig. 3(a), the detail of simulated dataset generation can be generalized as follows:

+1. 13 photographic images with a size of 3000×3000, including plant, animal, and landscape, are selected and normalized as the amplitude image \\((A)\\) of the object, and the corresponding phase images are produced by setting \\(P = \quad \pi (1 − A)\\),where \\( \quad \\) is a random value from 0 to 0.5.
+2.  the obtained wavefield of the object \\((Ae^{iP})\\) is forward propagated by angular spectrum model with a set of diffractive distances to generate multi-distance intensity patterns \\( W_n \\)
+3. The intensity patterns (3000×3000×N ×13) are cropped into a mass of image patches \\( \hat{\omega_n} \\) with a size of 224×224 pixels.

 <div align=center><img src="/publications/imgs/sFocusNet/data_generate.png" width=450></div>